LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

 <aside class="aside-pro-tip" markdown="1">
 When defining constructors, think about:
-1. Which fields must be initialized properly for your class to work?
+1. Which fields must be initialized properly for your class to work properly?
 Be sure you initialize every such field.
 1. Which fields should be initialized by the user creating an object, and which should be initialized by the class itself?
 2. What are the use-cases for your class that you should provide for?
 </aside>

 ## Instance Methods

 So far we've only looked at examples of methods that are relatively specialized: constructors, getters, and setters.
+Every class you create will have these methods.
+What will make your classes different from each other, and effective, are the specific behaviors that are unique to your classes.

-Let's add a couple of additional useful methods to our class.
-These methods will be **instance methods** since they will belong to each object created for the class, and will use the data of each individual class.
+Let's add a couple of such methods to our `Student` class.
+These methods will be **instance methods** since they will belong to each `Student` object created, and will use the data of each such object.

 What are the behaviors that our `Student` class should have?
-It would make sense for a student to take a class and get a grade, and for their data to be updated accordingly.
-Additionally, it would be nice to be able to easily tell the class level of a student -- freshman, sophomore, junior, or senior.
+To start, it would make sense for a student to take a class and get a grade, and for their data to be updated accordingly.
+Additionally, it would be nice to be able to easily tell the grade level of a student -- freshman, sophomore, junior, or senior.

 Our last look at the `Student` class stubs out these methods, without providing the implementation.
 That job is left to you to do as an exercise.